stanislaw/notes_on_software_engineering/README.md

 then executed upon.
 For example, when writing a technical document, split the task of gathering the document content (the 'Inbox' with bullet points) from the task of formulating and spelling out each individual content item.

+### Plant the Tasks, Let the Mind Work

+When you are overloaded with several non-trivial tasks, try starting all of them by just 10–20%, then switch between them.
+The goal is to build an initial understanding for each task and give your mind time to work on them in the background (what people often call "sleeping on it").

+The subconscious is an interesting mechanism: when given a few active problems to process, it starts building structure around them even when you are not focused on them directly.
+Later, continuing from that 10–20% starting point often feels much easier.
+The process can be repeated from 10–20% to 30–40% to 50–60% and so on.

+This approach also helps with communication: once you've started a task, you're already in a position to ask questions, clarify assumptions, or unblock others who depend on your output.

 ### Strive for Clarity